amandasposito/amandasposito.github.io/_posts/2016-09-03-ecto-what-about-it.markdown

 Also, the queries are **composable**, you can continue to use a query in another part of the code if you want to.

 ```
-# Create a query
 query = from u in User, where: u.age > 18

-# Extend the query
 query = from u in query, select: u.name
 ```